plone/plone.restapi/docs/source/endpoints/relations.md

 GET /plone/@relations-catalog?source=uuid1
 ```

-This is equivalent to
+This is equivalent to:

 ```
 GET /plone/<item-with-uuid1>/@relations
 ```

-List all relations outgoing from an object with the relation `comprisesComponentPart`
+List all relations outgoing from an object with the relation `comprisesComponentPart`:

 ```
 GET /plone/@relations-catalog?source=uuid1&relation=comprisesComponentPart
 ```

-This is equivalent to
+This is equivalent to:

 ```
 GET /plone/<item-with-uuid1>/@relations?relation=comprisesComponentPart
 ```

-List all relations from any source to a certain object
+List all relations from any source to a certain object:

 ```
 GET /plone/@relations-catalog?target=uuid1